awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 ====================

-To start an |EC2| instance, call the |ec2client|'s :methodname:`startInstances` method, providing it with a :aws-java-class-prev:`StartInstancesRequest <services/ec2/model/StartInstancesRequest>` containing the ID of the instance to start.
+To start an |EC2| instance, call the |ec2client|'s :methodname:`startInstances` method, providing it with a :aws-java-class:`StartInstancesRequest <services/ec2/model/StartInstancesRequest>` containing the ID of the instance to start.

 **Imports**